gesievi/Radii_doc_gesievi/_sources/tutorial/grashopper/documentation_rst/02_connect.rst.txt

 .. image:: ../images/Connect/Connect_gh.png
     :scale: 80 %

-Right click menu:
+**Right click menu:**

 .. image:: ../images/Connect/Connect.1.png

-- Give yourself a nickname (this will be your name for other user in the viewer)
+- Give yourself a *nickname* (this will be your name for other user in the viewer)
 - input your:
     - User Name
     - Password
-- click on load account
+- click on "load account"
-- if you do not have an account create one on radii.info
+- if you do not have an account create one on `radii.info`_

 Note: If you are part of a group or organization please use the respective email address.